Harris v Nickerson: Facts

 The Plaintiff submitted that the advertisement constituted a contract between themselves and the Defendant that the latter would sell the furniture according to the conditions stated in the advertisement, and that accordingly the withdrawal of the furniture was a breach of contract.
-The Defendant submitted the advertisement of a sale did not constitute a contract that any particular lot or class of lots would actually be put up for sale.
+The Defendant submitted the advertisement of a sale that did not constitute a contract that any particular lot or class of lots would actually be put up for sale.

 Judgment

-The court held unanimously that the advertisement did not constitute an offer, but rather was a mere declaration of intent.
-Blackburn, J. founded his judgment on public policy grounds, calling it a "startling proposition" that "any one who advertises a sale by publishing an advertisement is now responsible to everybody who attends the sale for his cab hire or travelling expenses".
-Quain and Archibald, JJ. also drew public policy arguments, emphasising that there existed no authority on which to base a decision that the Defendant is liable to indemnify all those who attended his auction.
+The court held unanimously that the advertisement did not constitute an offer but rather was a mere declaration of intent.
+Blackburn, J., founded his judgment on public policy grounds, calling it a "startling proposition" that "anyone who advertises a sale by publishing an advertisement is now responsible to everybody who attends the sale for his cab hire or travelling expenses."
+Quain and Archibald, JJ., also drew public policy arguments, emphasizing that there existed no authority on which to base a decision that the Defendant is liable to indemnify all those who attended his auction.
 The court upheld the appeal.